 Students must complete a semester of full-time student teaching

-pursuing the dual certification will complete one placement
+pursuing Dual Certification will complete one placement in Teaching

 All certification courses must be completed before student